The Human Rights Campaign released the 2023 Municipal Equality Index, and Madison is on the list. How did we score?

 Leadership on LGBTQ+ equality

 This section looks at city leadership’s commitment to advocacy and inclusion.
 Madison got an 8 out of 8, and earned bonus points for having openly LGBTQ+ elected or appointed leaders.

-Even a perfect score doesn’t mean a perfect city.
-Madison would achieve an even higher score from the HRC if the city offered services to the transgender community and LGBTQ+ people experiencing homelessness.
+Madison would achieve an even higher score from the HRC if the city provided services to the transgender community and LGBTQ+ people experiencing homelessness.